INK-USC/get-started-on-dl-experiments/README.md

    - Click the `Code` button on https://github.com/pytorch/examples and copy the HTTPS URL (https://github.com/pytorch/examples.git) for their git repository.

-   - In Git Bash, run `https://github.com/pytorch/examples.git`.
+   - In Git Bash, run `git clone https://github.com/pytorch/examples.git`.
 You will then find the `examples` folder downloaded to `C:\Project`.
 The `examples` folder contains the code you saw in https://github.com/pytorch/examples.